-Revenue stream Revenue recognition policy Discretionary financial contributions (also "Market Development Fund" or "MDF" income) MDF income is recognised when the right to receive the payment is established.
+Revenue stream Revenue recognition policy Dividend and distribution income Dividend and distribution income is recognised when the right to receive the payment is established.
+Discretionary financial contributions (also "Market Development Fund" or "MDF" income) MDF income is recognised when the right to receive the payment is established.
 MDF income is discretionary and provided and receivable at month-end and paid within 14 days after month-end.
 Other income All other revenues that did not contain contracts with customers are recognised as goods and services are provided.